-We want to continue lowering vehicle crime in our District but this is only possible if all motorists continue their vigilance in vehicle security.
+We want to continue lowering vehicle crime but this is only possible if all motorists continue their vigilance in vehicle security.

 Most vehicle crime is preventable.